zeredogo/zeredogo/README.md

 - 👋 Hi, I’m Paul Dogo @zeredogo
 - 👀 I’m interested in BlockChain Development.
-- 🌱 I’m currently working with Solidity smart Contract, JavaScript and React.
+- 🌱 I’m currently working with Solidity smart Contract, JavaScript, React.js, Node.js
 - 💞️ I’m passionate, curiosity, and desire to make a meaningful contribution to the world and growth the Blockchain cummunity around the World.
 - 📫 How to reach me.. on Twitter @https://twitter.com/paulsundaydogo @https://twitter.com/dogoempire1
      on Discord @ Paul Dogo#3064 on LinkedIn @https://www.linkedin.com/in/paul-dogo-b70910211/